 There are two forms of options, put and call options.
 Put options are contracts sold for a premium that gives one party (the buyer) the right, but not the obligation, to sell to the other party (the seller) to the contract, a specific quantity of a particular product or financial instrument at a specified price or premium.
 Call options are similar contracts sold for a premium that gives the buyer the right, but not the obligation, to buy from the seller of the option at a specified price or discount.
 Options may also be cash settled.
 The Fund may be a seller or buyer of put and call options.
-The Fund may purchase or sell these instruments either individually or in combinations.
 For example, purchasing a call option would allow the Fund to benefit from any upside in the performance, while limiting its overall exposure to the original premium paid by the Fund.
 Options may also be used to take a positional view on the volatility of certain bonds.
 For example, a combination of buying put and call options could be used to implement a "long straddle" position, a strategy that will make money if the underlying asset falls materially or rises materially over a pre-determined period, but will lose money if the value of the underlying asset stays close to its original value.